 Time when You Can Get Close to Maiko (June 27, 2017)

-The maiko of the evening is Kanohiro.
+The today’s Maiko for the evening is Kanohiro.
 She is wearing hair accessories of green willow leaves, which represent a seasonal plant of June.
 On her dark blue kimono, willow leaves and crane birds are drawn.
 It also makes us feel the seasonality of June.
 The color of her seven-meter obi is light yellow.
 The contrast of dark blue kimono and light yellow obi looks sophisticated and green hair accessories also add color contrast to the perfect combination.

-It feels like it’s not necessary to hear detailed information of maiko’s dance performance.
+It feels like it’s not necessary to hear detailed information about maiko’s dance performance.

 The explanation about the dance is, of course, very helpful to deeply understand her dance, but we’re able to notice something very new and meaningful without the explanation.
-Maiko tell guests her massage by her well-trained dance.
+Maiko tells guests her message about her well-trained dance.

 Like this picture, the staff will take pictures during the conversation time with maiko.
 Hope these pictures will remain as great memories of the evening.